emmajanedrews/base-template/_posts/2017-08-23-the-latest-northern-virginia-real-estate-numbers.md

 {% include youtube.html %}

-The latest numbers are in for our real estate market here in Northern Virginia so we wanted to highlight a few of the changes we’ve seen for you.
-H**ome purchase activity is a little different than it was at this time last year.**
+The latest numbers are in for our real estate market here in Northern Virginia so we wanted to highlight a few of the changes we’ve seen for you. **Home purchase activity is a little different than it was at this time last year.**

 Pending contracts have dropped off by about 4.4% from last year, but the number of closed sales increased 2.6% to 2,802.